plumelo/cosmoz-frontend-rtd/docs/app/30-states.rst

 ^^^^^^^^^^^

 The environment subdomain part - ``app`` - of the URL defines what environment to use.
-This stick in the URL during the whole visit and there are some to choose from:
+This will stick in the URL during navigation and there are some to choose from:

 * ``app`` - Production environment